-We introduce a robust, flexible, and easy-to-implement method to estimate a low dimensional factor model for Treasury bonds.
+We develop a robust, flexible, and easy-to-implement method to estimate a low dimensional factor model for Treasury bonds.
 By the duality of the problem, our method can be interpreted as either non-parametric curve estimation or conditional latent factor modeling in an unbalanced panel.
-Our method optimally learns a sparse set of basis functions in a reproducing kernel Hilbert space, which is based on economic first principles, and provides the link between non-parametric curve estimation and factor modeling.
+Importantly, our simple closed-form solution for the discount bond return curve is linear in a sparse set of optimal basis functions, which establishes the link to factor modeling, and implies tradable discount bonds and factors.
+The estimated discount bond return curve is given in closed form as a simple cross-sectional ridge regression of Treasury bond returns on their discounted cash flows.
+The ridge penalty rewards smoothness of the discount bond return curve.
+An additional lasso penalty selects the optimal sparse set of basis functions, which maps into a low dimensional factor representation.
 Our approach imposes minimal assumptions on the true underlying discount bond return curve, using only the core elements that define the estimation problem.
-We trade off return fitting against an economically motivated smoothness reward of the discount bond return curve.
-Setting up the objective function in terms of the aggregated return error and a smoothness measure uniquely determines the optimal basis functions that span the discount bond return curve.
+We trade off return fitting against an economically motivated smoothness reward of the discount bond return curve, which is sufficient to uniquely determine the optimal basis functions that span the discount bond return curve.
 In contrast to existing methods, we do not pre-select any potentially misspecified functional form or ad-hoc non-parametric basis functions.
-As a result, our solution is fully data driven.